All Episodes Plain Text

 Yes, I would like to know how hard can it be to place a memo at each representative and senator's perch that states clearly to always be mindful of the needs of the majority of the legal American citizens when they are working on the budget.

-They're clearly not understanding what is essential and what is unessential to make America great again.
+They are clearly not understanding what is essential and what is unessential to make America great again.

 Thank you.

-And to respond to Sheila, so this is CBS News with the headline, Social Security Fairness Act Clears Key Senate Hurdle Heads to Final Vote.
+And to respond to Sheila, so this is CBS News with the headline: Social Security Fairness Act clears key Senate hurdle, heads to final vote.

 So here's what's happening.

-A key procedural vote hurdle in the US Senate on Wednesday afternoon, so yesterday afternoon, and is now headed toward another vote Thursday, that's today, with the clock ticking and only days left in the current session of Congress.
+It's legislation to expand Social Security benefits to millions of Americans, cleared a key procedural vote hurdle in the U.S. Senate on Wednesday afternoon, so yesterday, afternoon, and is now headed toward another vote Thursday.

-The tally cleared the 60 -vote filibuster threshold with final passage only needing a simple majority in order to pass the bill to President Biden's desk.
+The tally cleared the 60-vote filibuster threshold with final passage, only needing a simple majority in order to pass the bill to President Biden's desk.

-Vice President -elect J .D.
-Vance of Ohio was among the 24 Republican senators to join 49 Democrats to advance the measure.
+Vice President-elect JD Vance of Ohio was among the 24 Republican senators to join 49 Democrats to advance the measure.

-Quote, We will vote on taking up the Social Security Fairness Act to repeal flawed policies that eat away at the benefits of those who've worked as teachers, firefighters, postal workers, or public sector workers.
+Quote, we will vote on taking up the Social Security Fairness Act to repeal flawed policies that eat away at the benefits of those who've worked as teachers, firefighters, postal workers, or public sector workers.

 That's Senate Majority Leader Chuck Schumer.